cose-wg/CBOR-certificates/draft-raza-ace-cbor-certificates.md

 * Subject.
 An IoT subject is identified by a EUI-64, in turn based on a 48bit unique MAC id.
 This is encoded using only 7 bytes using CBOR.
 This is a reduction down from 36 bytes for the corresponding ASN.1 encoding.

 * Subject public key info.
-The algorithm identifier is known from the profile restrictions and is omitted.
-One of the public key ECC curve point elements can be calculated from the other, hence only one of the curve points is needed (point compression, see {{PointCompression}}).
-These actions together reduce size from 91 to 35 bytes.
+If the algorithm identifier is the default, it is omitted, otherwise encoded as a one byte COSE identifier.
+For the allowed ECC type keys, one of the public key ECC curve point elements can be calculated from the other, hence only one of the curve points is needed (point compression, see {{PointCompression}}).
+These actions together, for the default algorithm, reduce size from 91 to 35 bytes.

 * Extensions.
 Minor savings are achieved by the compact CBOR encoding.
 In addition, the relevant X.509 extension OIDs always start with 0x551D, hence these two bytes can be omitted.

 * Certificate signature algorithm.
-The signature algorithm is known from the profile and is omitted in the ecoding.
+This algorithm field is always the same as the above signature algorithm, and is omitted in the ecoding.

 * Signature.
 Since the signature algorithm and resulting signature length are known, padding and extra length fields which are present in the ASN.1 encoding are omitted.
 The overhead for encoding the 64-bit signature value is reduced from 11 to 2 bytes.